Catalysis in Action via Elementary Thermal Operations: Abstract

 \section{Abstract}

-We investigate catalysis in the framework of elementary thermal operations, making use of its unique advantages to illuminate catalytic dynamics.
-As groundwork, we establish new technical tools that improve the computability of state transition rules for elementary thermal operations, in particular, providing a full characterization of state transitions for a qutrit system.
-Using these tools in conjunction with numerical methods, we find that by adopting even just a qubit catalyst, one can significantly enlarge the set of state transitions for a qutrit system, largely closing the gap of reachable states between elementary thermal operations and generic thermal operations.
-In addition, we decompose catalytic transitions into time-resolved evolution, from which the nonequilibrium free energy exchanges are tracked.
-Our results document the existence of simple and practicable catalytic advantage in thermodynamics, and demonstrate a way to analyse the mechanism of catalytic processes.
+We investigate catalysis in the framework of elementary thermal operations, leveraging the distinct features of such operations to illuminate catalytic dynamics.
+As groundwork, we establish new technical tools that enhance the computability of state transition rules for elementary thermal operations.
+Specifically, we provide a complete characterisation of state transitions for a qutrit system and special classes of initial states of arbitrary dimension.
+By employing these tools in conjunction with numerical methods, we find that by adopting a small catalyst, including just a qubit catalyst, one can significantly enlarge the set of state transitions for a qutrit system.
+This advancement notably narrows the gap of reachable states between elementary thermal operations and generic thermal operations.
+Furthermore, we decompose catalytic transitions into time-resolved evolution, which critically enables the tracking of nonequilibrium free energy exchanges between the system and bath.
+Our results provide evidence for the existence of simple and practicable catalytic advantage in thermodynamics while offering insight into analysing the mechanism of catalytic processes.